snowyaya/Coding-Practice/胖头龙 LeetCode Log.md

 ---
 - [x] 🔵 207.
 Course Schedule 🔴
-* We will use a hash map to store each course and its prerequisites.
+> We will use a hash map to store each course and its prerequisites.
-* We will use a hashset to store each to-be-visited course, remove it after the course and its prerequisites get fully visited.
+> We will use a hashset to store each to-be-visited course, remove it after the course and its prerequisites get fully visited.
-* To get this done, we will use DFS to fully visit every course.
+> To get this done, we will use DFS to fully visit every course.
-* The base case is when the course is already in the to-be-visited set, dfs returns false, because that means there's a loop in the graph and a course cannot be the prerequisite for itself.
+> The base case is when the course is already in the to-be-visited set, dfs returns false, because that means there's a loop in the graph and a course cannot be the prerequisite for itself.
-* If a course's prerequisites list is empty, meaning completing this course doesn't require completing any other course, so this course can be completed and dfs should return true.
+> If a course's prerequisites list is empty, meaning completing this course doesn't require completing any other course, so this course can be completed and dfs should return true.
-* Now we finished visiting the course, remove it from the visit set so we won't have to visit it again.
+* After we finished visiting the course, remove it from the visit set so we won't have to visit it again.
 `visit.remove(course);`
 * Set the course's prerequisite list to an empty list so we won't have to revisit the prerequisites.
 `preMap.replace(course, new ArrayList<>());`